aws-cloudformation/aws-cloudformation-resource-providers-lookoutvision/aws-lookoutvision-project/docs/README.md

 # AWS::LookoutVision::Project

-An Amazon Lookout for Vision project
+The AWS::LookoutVision::Project type creates an Amazon Lookout for Vision project.
+A project is a grouping of the resources needed to create and manage a Lookout for Vision model.

 ## Syntax